 A family law judge has the right to consider VA disability compensation as income available for child support.
 Also, if the party fails to pay court ordered child support then the party’s VA disability compensation may be garnished.

-At the Law Offices of Nancy J. Bickford, our attorneys have represented numerous veterans and active duty military members with their family law issues.
+At Bickford Blado & Botros, our attorneys have represented numerous veterans and active duty military members with their family law issues.
 If you are a military veteran or spouse, it may be necessary to consult with an experience attorney regarding your divorce.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorces, who is a Certified Family Law Specialist and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.